Ventrosky/web-projects/README.md

 ## testJS

-Just a quick script I needed for sorting and cleaning some MATLAB results and generate Excell spreadsheets.
+Quick script I needed for sorting and cleaning some MATLAB results and generate Excell spreadsheets.
+And some other tests.